 A warm change of clothes

 Windproof and waterproof paddle jacket and trousers

 Sunglasses (a cord is recommended to prevent loss)

 Nose plug, Goggles, Towel, Lunch and Drinks

-Kayak and equipment is included in the fees.
+Kayak and equipment are included in the fees.
 (There is no rebate if you supply your own)